Dwight Yorke: Sydney FC

 Yorke immediately signed for Sydney FC, with a salary of $1 million a season.
 He scored the first goal for Sydney FC in its first A-League regular season match, a diving header against the Melbourne Victory.
 Yorke came to Sydney FC with the biggest pedigree of all players in the A-League, having won the treble with Manchester United.
-Yorke scored 7 goals in the A-League, with three of them being from penalty kicks.
-Sydney FC coach Pierre Littbarski moved Yorke into a midfield role and gave him the team captaincy.
+Yorke scored seven goals in the A-League, with three of them being from penalty kicks.
+Sydney coach Pierre Littbarski moved Yorke into a midfield role and gave him the team captaincy.

-He played a major role in leading Sydney FC to victory in the inaugural A-League Grand Final on 5 March against regional rivals Central Coast Mariners.
+He played a major role in leading Sydney to victory in the inaugural A-League Grand Final on 5 March against regional rivals Central Coast Mariners.
 He set up the only goal, scored by Steve Corica, in front of a sell out crowd of over 41,000 at the Sydney Football Stadium, and was awarded the Joe Marston Medal as best player in the grand final.
-Yorke was the marquee player for Sydney FC – meaning that his salary fell outside the salary cap.
+Yorke was the marquee player for Sydney – meaning that his salary fell outside the salary cap.
 He was also a star name for the A-League as a whole.
 Aside from his footballing talents, the drawing power and credibility he brought both locally and internationally proved to be beneficial for the competition in its inaugural season, leading the Football Federation Australia to use his image and name for the promotion of the A-League's second season.

 Due to the schedule of football in Australia, Yorke returned to Manchester United for training from March to June 2006, to retain fitness for the World Cup.

-Yorke returned to Sydney FC to take part in a friendly against Everton in 2010.
-The game was considered his 'farewell game' as he never had the chance to say a proper farewell to the fans at Sydney FC.
+Yorke returned to Sydney to take part in a friendly against Everton in 2010.
+The game was considered his 'farewell game' as he never had the chance to say a proper farewell to the fans at Sydney.
 Everton won the match 1–0, and Yorke was substituted midway through the second half.